Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 People are quick to jump up and say, littermate syndrome, when two puppies are fighting, have separation anxiety, don’t bond with their owners or begin to show behavioral issues.

 Should we say the same if a set of human twins display similar behavior?
-Should we then give one human twin up for adoption to stop the fighting?

 This sounds ridiculous doesn’t it because we would never do that would we?

 We would discipline our human children, teach them how to behave and spend time with both of them separately to correct their behavior and to bond with each of them.
-We would not just give up on them, split them up and send one away.

 The same applies to puppies.

 Another thought – what happens if you get a second puppy of a similar age from a different breeder at the same time?
-Would this fall under littermate syndrome?

 Again, why then do breeders keep litter mates for future breeding and showing if this was such a big no no and will spell disaster?